IBM/prompt-declaration-language/README.md

     metric: "{{ EVAL }}"
 ```

 The data block takes various variables and combines their values into a JSON object with fields `input`, `output`, and `metric`.
 We mute the output of all the other blocks with `contribute` set to `[]`.
-The `contribute` construct can be used to specify how the result of a block is contributed to the overall result, and the background context document.
+The `contribute` construct can be used to specify how the result of a block is contributed to the overall result, and the background context.
-Setting it to `result` contributes the result of the block to the overall result, but not to the background context document.
+Setting it to `result` contributes the result of the block to the overall result, but not to the background context.
 Similarly, setting it to `context` contributes
 the result of the block to the background context but not the overall result.
 By default, the result of every block is contributed to both.
 For the blocks in the program above, we use a `def` construct to save the intermediate result of each block.

 The output of this program is the corresponding serialized JSON object, with the appropriate treatment of quotation marks.
 Such PDL programs can be bootstrapped in a bash or Python script or piped into a JSONL file to create data en masse.